arnemoor/tmerelay/docs/telegram.md

 ## Overview

-warelay now supports Telegram via the MTProto client library (GramJS), allowing you to use your personal Telegram account for automated messaging.
+clawdis supports Telegram via the MTProto client library (GramJS), allowing you to use your personal Telegram account for automated messaging.
 This provides the same personal automation capabilities as WhatsApp Web, but for Telegram conversations.

 ## Setup